estuaryoss/estuary-discovery/README.md

 - Reads the apps/services registered in Eureka
 - Reads the commands from Estuary-Agent(s) registered in Eureka
-- Controls test sessions by unicasting/broadcasting L7 HTTP messages to the Agents
+- Sends L7 HTTP messages (commands/environment set & read / file transfers) to the Agents

 ## Coverage & code quality